openhab/openhab-docs/installation/windows.md

 **Windows Service Installation Steps**

-1. Complete the [prerequisites](#prerequisites) and regular [installation](#installation) steps, including the package selection
+1. Complete the [prerequisites](#prerequisites) and regular [installation](#installation) steps.
 2. Issue the following two commands in your openHAB console:
     ```shell
     feature:install service-wrapper
-    wrapper:install --name "openHAB2" --display "openHAB2" --description "openHAB 2 Service"
+    wrapper:install --name "openHAB3" --display "openHAB3" --description "openHAB 3 Service"
     ```

     ![Wrapper Install_Windows](images/Wrapper_Install_Windows.jpg)

 3. Shutdown the openHAB instance by typing `logout` in the currently running console.

-4. Update the newly created `C:\openHAB2\userdata\etc\openHAB2-wrapper.conf` to include all necessary parameters.
+4. Update the newly created `C:\openHAB3\userdata\etc\openHAB3-wrapper.conf` to include all necessary parameters:

-    - Copy all the config text from the below section and paste it in your `openHAB2-wrapper.conf`, replacing all existing content.
+    - Copy all the config text from the below section and paste it in your `openHAB3-wrapper.conf`, replacing all existing content.
     - Adapt the first entry (`OPENHAB_HOME`) to match your openHAB installation directory.

     ```conf